RIT-EVT/BMS/docs/source/software_state.rst

-The first part of the state machine from "Transfer Successful" and above reflects the settings tranfer logic.
+The first part of the state machine from "Transfer Successful" and above reflects the settings transfer logic.
 The "Factory Init" state represents when the BMS system is waiting for settings from a host and the "Transfer Settings" state represents when the STM is actively reading settings from EEPROM and sending those settings over to the BQ.